attTuo/discScore/README.md

 # discScore
-# A personal project for score counting
+## A simple personal project for score counting

+### Goals
+- Simple score counting
+- For multiple players
+- Roulette
+- Easy and fast to use on the course

+React Native, Expo, TypeScript